neednotapply/paste-search-matrix-bot/README.md

 ---

-**Note**: Ensure you provide adequate documentation regarding the bot's permissions on Discord and any rate limits or restrictions associated with the public API you're using.
+**Note**: Ensure you provide adequate documentation regarding the bot's permissions on Matrix and any rate limits or restrictions associated with the public API you're using.
 Users should be made aware of potential limitations.

 ![rocketgod_logo](https://github.com/RocketGod-git/shodanbot/assets/57732082/7929b554-0fba-4c2b-b22d-6772d23c4a18)